Updated January 2023

 Plumbers are respected, well-paid tradespeople.
 Everyone knows we rely heavily on skilled plumbers for basic survival needs (clean drinking water), and a wide range of daily conveniences (dishwashers, washing machines, toilets, showers, etc.)

-This is one of most popular trades careers out there.
+This is one of the most popular trade careers out there.
 Thinking about becoming a plumber, and wondering what's involved in training, certification, and launching your career?

 Here are your first five steps to get the ball rolling.

 Plumbers do a lot more than unclog pipes and install faucets.
 If you become a plumber, you'll have several options for specialization.
 Obvious pathways include residential, commercial, and industrial work.

 The kinds of tasks and challenges you'll tackle in each of these domains is different.
 For example, if you choose to work in an industrial setting, you'll be servicing large boilers, site sewer lines, lift stations, and industrial-grade pipes and fixtures.

 If you focus on residential plumbing, you'll spend most of your time dealing with backed-up pipes, water heaters, home appliances, and other smaller-scale plumbing issues.

 Also, residential work tends to be more "personal," and includes more face-to-face time with clients.
 Commercial and industrial work doesn't have that same element of customer service.

 Where else do plumbers work?
 Other career options include: